 To test these hypotheses, we focus here on the Orthopteran head and mandibles shape, which we quantify using geometric morphometrics.
 We measure morphological variation in adults at the population level, and decompose it into various types of asymmetries.
-Taking advantage of the multivariate nature of geometric morphometric data, we study covariation patterns between traits to test different variational modular partitions (Klingenberg et al., 2001; Wagner et al., 2007; Zelditch & Goswami, 2021) and compare them to each other.
+Taking advantage of the multivariate nature of geometric morphometric data, we study covariation patterns between traits to test different variational modular partitions and compare them to each other (Klingenberg et al., 2001; Wagner et al., 2007; Zelditch & Goswami, 2021).
 We expect that mandibles should show strong directional asymmetry, as already shown qualitatively, but we also expect that their asymmetrical mechanical actions may induce asymmetry in the neighboring regions as well, but less so in more distant regions of the head, especially around sensory structures for which symmetry is functionally advantageous (e.g. compound eyes).
-Second, we expect that, according to point (i), the left and right mandible may constitute separate modules, allowing their divergent morphologies to emerge, and that they are also quasi-autonomous with regard to the head capsule structures, in which symmetry should be maintained (point (ii)).
+Second, we expect that, according to point (i), the left and right mandibles may constitute separate variational modules, with lower than expected integration between them, allowing their divergent morphologies to emerge, and that they are also quasi-autonomous with regard to the head capsule structures, in which symmetry should be maintained (point (ii)).
 Alternatively, because the mandibles should enable proper shearing and occlusion, it may be expected as suggested by point (iii), that they are tightly integrated, forming one functional and variational module.
 If this is the case, it may also be expected that the level of asymmetry is tightly controlled, showing strong adaptive accuracy (Hansen et al., 2006; Pélabon & Hansen, 2008), with individuals deviating from the optimal level of asymmetry having worse biting performance.

 Materials and Methods

 Specimens and measurements.
 Forty-nine live adult specimens of Schistocerca gregaria (Forskål, 1775) were purchased from Fressnapf© (Krefeld, Germany).
 The animals were brought back to the lab, were fed, and their maximal bite forces were measured using the setup developed by (Rühr & Blanke, 2022) on the same day or the next.
 Bite forces were measured by two different users (SG and SS), by holding the animals between thumb and index, and allowing them to bite voluntarily on the bite plates.
-Continuous sequences of bites were recorded, and the highest measured bite force (i.e. maximal voluntary bite force) was extracted and used in further analyses.(Püffel et al., 2023) The sex of individuals was determined, and five linear measurements were obtained: body length (BL), pronotum width (PW), head width (HW), head length (HL) and head height (HH).
+Continuous sequences of bites were recorded, and the highest measured bite force (i.e. maximal voluntary bite force) was extracted and used in further analyses.
+Maximum voluntary bite forces have been shown in other insects to match physiologically maximum bite forces (Püffel et al., 2023).
+The sex of individuals was determined, and five linear measurements were obtained: body length (BL), pronotum width (PW), head width (HW), head length (HL) and head height (HH).

 Fixation and microCT scanning.
 Specimens were then fixed in Bouin solution for ~72 hours, their heads were cut off the body, and rinsed repeatedly in 70% ethanol.
 Following this, the heads were dehydrated in a series of increasingly concentrated ethanol solutions, going from 70% to 100% by steps of 10%, with 1 hour at each step.
 After this process, the heads were critical-point dried (Tousimis Autosamdri 931.GL) before microCT using a Bruker SkyScan 1272 (voltage = 50 kV, current = 200 µA, Image pixel size = 6.0 µm or 7.5 µm) and reconstructed using NRecon.
 All heads had fully closed mandibles when scanned.